mtihlenfield/keyboard_controller/firmware/notes.md

     - `uint8_t seq_get_next(struct sequence*, uint8_T mode)`
         - Could have this automatically increment the `next_key` pointer if mode is arp or seq.
 Not sure yet if I'll want that to be a side effect or explicit

+## Analog Inputs

+- There will be the following analog inputs:
+    - Clock Speed (potentiometer)
+    - Clock Div (12 position rotary switch)
+    - Sub Mode (N position rotary switch)
+    - Gate time? (potentiometer) - Not sure about this one yet
+    - Portamento? (potentiometer) - Not sure about this one yet

+- This may be in part due to the fact that I'm testing on a breadboard, but the analog inputs are noisy.
+They jump around +-30 units.
+    - This isn't a huge deal for the rotary switches, as I can do something like have clock div 1/4 be `1000 +- 200` or something like that.
+    - For the potentiometers I will probably have to:
+        a) Only act on changes greater than some delta
+        b) Take several samples before acting.
+Average them?
+- There is also a problem with the Pico's where the ADC always has some decent sized offset
+- I think I may use an analog switch to enable more analog inputs
+    - This way I can add the Gate time and portamento inputs
+    - This will also let me hook one input up to ground, which I can use to determine what the offset is and adjust my calculations accordingly